auroraphtgrp01/jitsi-src/ios/README.md

-# Duy Tan University SDK for iOS
+# hoclientuc SDK for iOS

 This document has been moved to [The Handbook](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ios-sdk).